kateh321/Mathproject/README.md

 * sklearn
 * split-folders

-All libraries except for split-folders are preinstalled in collab.
+All libraries except for split-folders are pre-installed in collab.
 Use the following command to install split folders.

 ```
 !pip install split-folders